cryoTUD/locscale/README.md

 ## Installation

 We recommend to use [Conda](https://docs.conda.io/en/latest/) for a local working environment.
-See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) for more information on what Conda flavour may be the right choice for you and [here](https://www.anaconda.com/products/distribution) for Conda installation instructions.
+See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) for more information on what Conda flavour may be the right choice for you, and [here](https://www.anaconda.com/products/distribution) for Conda installation instructions.

 #### 1. Create a and acticate a new conda environment